We are a very focused accounting firm – working exclusively with internationally operating clients.

 We use a variety of accounting software packages.

-We prepare statutory (legally required) accounts – as well as regular management accounts, with or without reports, analyses, etc.
+We prepare statutory (legally required) accounts – as well as regular management accounts, with or without reports, analysis, etc.

 We also prepare special-purpose accounts (such as pro forma accounts) and consolidated accounts.